allan-tulane/sp24-recitation-01-ejones22/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case for linear_search is the value of the last element of the search list, or does not exist in the list The worst case for binary_search is either the key does not exist in the list or it is the deepest level within the BST

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

-**TODO: your answer goes here**
+**TODO: your answer goes here** the best case for linear search is key = mylist[1] the best case for binary search is key =mylist[1/2n +1] where n = number of elements

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.